kurtisharms/kurtisharms.com/content/posts/2015-03-04---Tutorial-for-setting-up-Huawei-E3276-4G-LTE-Wireless Modem-with-Debian-Linux-and-Raspberry-Pi.md

 iface ppp0 inet wvdial
 ```

-Now, all you have to do is type the following in the terminal!
-(You may have to use sudo, but try without first)
+Now, all you have to do is type the following in the terminal: (You may have to use sudo, but try without first)
-wvdial & disown
+`wvdial & disown`

 And now you should be connected!
 To quickly test to see if it's working, just try pinging a server:
 `ping google.com`